ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Introduction

-ResRep is inspired by the neurobiology research on remembering and forgetting.
-On the one hand, remembering requires the brain to potentiate some synapses but depotentiate the others, which resembles the training process of CNN, making some parameters large and some small.
-On the other hand, synapse elimination via shrinkage or loss of spines is one of the classical forgetting mechanisms~\cite{RICHARDS20171071} as a key process to improve efficiency in both energy and space for biological neural network, which resembles pruning.
-Neurobiology research reveals that remembering and forgetting are independently controlled by Rutabaga adenylyl cyclase-mediated memory formation mechanism and Rac-regulated spine shrinkage mechanism, respectively~\cite{Dong2016InabilityTA,HayashiTakagi2015LabellingAO,Shuai2010ForgettingIR}, indicating it is more reasonable to control the learning and pruning by two decoupled modules.
+In this paper, we propose ResRep to address the above problem, which is inspired by the neurobiology research on remembering and forgetting. \textbf{1)} Remembering requires the brain to potentiate some synapses but depotentiate the others, which resembles the training of CNN that makes some parameters large and some small. \textbf{2)} Synapse elimination via shrinkage or loss of spines is one of the classical forgetting mechanisms~\cite{RICHARDS20171071} as a key process to improve efficiency in both energy and space for biological neural network, which resembles pruning.
+Neurobiology research reveals that remembering and forgetting are independently controlled by Rutabaga adenylyl cyclase-mediated memory formation mechanism and Rac-regulated spine shrinkage mechanism, respectively~\cite{Dong2016InabilityTA,HayashiTakagi2015LabellingAO,Shuai2010ForgettingIR}, indicating it is more reasonable to learn and prune by two decoupled modules.

-Inspired by such independence, we propose to decouple the ``remembering'' and ``forgetting'', which are coupled in the traditional paradigm, because the conv parameters are involved in both the ``remembering'' (objective function) and ``forgetting'' (penalty loss) in order for them to achieve a trade-off. \Ie, the traditional methods force every channel to ``forget'', and remove the channels that ``forgot the most''.
-Contrarily, we first re-parameterize the original model into ``remembering parts'' and ``forgetting parts'', then apply ``remembering learning'' (\ie, regular SGD with the original objective function) on the former to maintain the ``memory'' (original performance), and ``forgetting learning'' (a customized update rule named Gradient Resetting) on the latter to ``eliminate synapses'' (zero out channels).
-More specifically, we re-parameterize the original conv-BN (short for a conv layer followed by batch normalization \cite{ioffe2015batch}) sequences by conv-BN-compactor, where compactor is a pointwise ($1\times1$) conv layer.
-During training, we add penalty gradients to only the compactors, select some compactor channels and zero out their gradients derived from the objective function.
-Such a training process makes some channels of compactors very close to zero, which are removed with no pruning-caused damage.
-Then we equivalently convert the conv-BN-compactor sequence into a single conv layer with fewer channels through a series of linear transformation.
-Eventually, the resultant model will have the same architecture as the original but narrower layers.
-Fig. \ref{fig-intro}.B shows an example for illustration.
-Note that ResRep can also be used to prune fully-connected layers because they are equivalent to a $1\times1$ convolution \cite{long2015fully}. -0.06in
+Inspired by such independence, we propose to decouple the ``remembering'' and ``forgetting'', which are coupled in the traditional paradigm as the conv parameters are involved in both the ``remembering'' (objective function) and ``forgetting'' (penalty loss) in order for them to achieve a trade-off.
+That is, the traditional methods force every channel to ``forget'', and remove the channels that ``forgot the most''.
+In contrast, we first re-parameterize the original model into ``remembering parts'' and ``forgetting parts'', then apply ``remembering learning'' (\ie, regular SGD with the original objective) on the former to maintain the ``memory'' (original performance), and ``forgetting learning'' on the latter to ``eliminate synapses'' (zero out channels).